Waitlist Host FAQ

 Who sets Waitlist policies?

 Just like with other ChargePoint services, you are in control of Waitlist.
-Each Organization gets to decide whether to enable Waitlist, and how to configure it to suit specific circumstances.
-The amount of time drivers have to move their cars, how long drivers can charge on a station and how many times they can defer a spot are all configurable.
-Please see "How to enable Waitlist on your stations" in the Videos and Manuals section under Help to understand the configuration process.
+Each organisation gets to decide whether to enable Waitlist, and how to configure it to suit specific circumstances.
+The amount of time drivers have to move their cars, how long drivers can charge at a station and how many times they can defer a spot are all configurable.
+Please see “How to enable Waitlist on your stations” in the Videos and Manuals section under Help to understand the configuration process.

 How can I monitor Waitlist?

 Under the Reports menu in your ChargePoint account, Analytics tools let you create charts that show how many drivers are waiting right now or at different times of day at any stations with Waitlist enabled.
-You can also visit the Driver Log in the Waitlist section under Manage Stations to identify the drivers who don’t move when asked, or don’t plug in after accepting a Waitlist update.
+You can also visit the Driver Log in the Waitlist section under Manage Stations to identify the drivers who don’t move when asked or don’t plug in after accepting a Waitlist update.
 If many drivers don’t plug in, it might indicate that the "time to plug in" is too short and should be extended.